liebig/cron/README.md

 ### Set the run interval

 The run interval is the time between two cron job route calls.
 Some cron service provider only support calls every 15 or even 30 minutes.
 In this case you have to set this value to 15 or 30.
 This value is only important to determine if the current run call is in time.
-If you have disabled database logging in general, you don't have to care about this value.
+If you have disabled database logging in general, you don't have to care about this.

 ```
 public static function setRunInterval($minutes) {